andrewnjoo/RedBorderChromeExtension/README.md

 toggle on/off (red border)

 to do
-1. add different colors (green, blue, red)
+1. add different colors (green, blue, red)c
 2. add some better styling to the popup.